Bias scan tool FAQ – What is it?

 Bias scan tool – Generate a report

-If your report cannot be downloaded, please check your column structure and values.
+If your report cannot be downloaded, please check your column structure and numeric values.
 Or contact us.

 Algorithm – The implemented bias scan tool is based on k-means Hierarchical Bias-Aware Clustering (HBAC), as described by Misztal-Radecka and Indurkya in Information Processing and Management (2021) [link].
 An implementation of the HBAC algorithm can be found on Github.